push-protocol/push-sdk/packages/examples/sdk-frontend/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - Learn how to build a Next.js application.

 You can check out [the RainbowKit GitHub repository](https://github.com/rainbow-me/rainbowkit) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.